 I walked over the border into Bulgaria.
 Again.

 The bridge between Romania and Bulgaria is called The Friendship Bridge.
-It’s under construction so they only place to walk is directly through the work zone.
+It’s under construction so the only place to walk is directly through the work zone.
 I did this around 10am on a hot Friday morning.
 It took about an hour.

-My clustfuckery of travel plans resulted in a the night at Sunny Beach — an awful strip of massive hotels crammed full of drunk Brits.
-After booking my hotel, an extremely attractive woman showed up in a sports car at midnight, told me to get in, and then delivered me to an apartment.
+My clustfuckery of travel plans resulted in a night at Sunny Beach — an awful strip of massive hotels crammed full of drunk Brits.
+After booking my hotel, an extremely attractive woman showed up in a sports car at midnight, told me to get in, and then delivered me to the apartment.

 At 9:30 in the morning, the pool below me began to blast music at top volume.
 The song?
 Turn Down for What.
 I briefly contemplated jumping off the railing.